ledsna/3dxel/Assets/_ God Rays/README.md

   shader variants with `ITERATIONS_X` will be used in build.
 It's automatically updates after changing in inspector
 - If you want to disable God Rays Effect entirely from build you need:
     - Remove God Rays Feature
-    - Clear `GodRaysSVC.shadervariants` all shaders if you also want remove shader to add to build
+    - Clear `GodRaysSVC.shadervariants` all shaders if you also want to remove shader to add to build
+- Work correct with orthographic camera.
+If use projection camera effect will be incorrect(not sure), but seems to be fine.
+- Baked light not supported yet

 ## Features